davepinch/pinchy.cc/content/streams/hi-my-name-is-david-pinch/4/i-grew-up-in-maplewood-minnesota.md

 ---
-title: "I grew up in Maplewood, Minnesota."
+title: "I grew up in Maplewood, Minnesota." grew up in: Maplewood, Minnesota
 next: "I spent most of my 20s and 30s in Minneapolis."
-related:
-  - Maplewood, Minnesota (Wikipedia)
-  - Minnesota (Wikipedia)
 tags:
   - About Me
-  - Maplewood
-  - Minnesota
 ---